cse-chalmers-gu-python/chalmers-advanced-python/labs/lab3/peer-review.md

 ### Code

 The deadline for the submission of your code is the end of study week 6, but you can submit beforehand.
+Submit your code in the usual way: commit your code, push to GitLab, then create a submission tag (e.g. `submission1`).

 ### Demonstration and report